CROWN: A Novel Approach to Comprehending Users' Preferences for Accurate Personalized News Recommendation: Experimental Validation

 \subsection{EQ3.
 User Representation}

-In this experiment, we verify the impact of the user encoder on the model accuracy of {\method}.
+We verify the impact of the user encoder on the accuracy of {\method}.
 We compare four variants of {\method} with different user encoders.
-(1) \textbf{{\method}}-Avg averages the embeddings of the news articles in a user's click history; (2) \textbf{{\method}}-Att aggregates the news embeddings based on their attention weights; (3) \textbf{{\method}}-GNN mutually updates the news and user embeddings using a graph neural network (GNN); and (4) \textbf{{\method}}-Ours is the original version of {\method}.
-Table~\ref{table:eval-eq3} shows the results. \textbf{{\method}}-Ours always achieves the best accuracies, which verifies that our user encoder not only (1) aggregates the embeddings of a user's clicked news articles by considering their different significances but also (2) leverages mutual complementary information (collaborative signals), i.e., exploiting both advantages of the attention-based and GNN-based methods.
+(1) AVG averages the embeddings of the news articles in a user's click history; (2) ATT aggregates the news embeddings based on their attention weights; (3) GNN mutually updates the news and user embeddings using a graph neural network (GNN); and (4) \textbf{Hybrid} is the proposed GNN-enhanced user encoder (i.e., our final choice).
+Table~\ref{table:eval-eq3} shows the results. \textbf{Hybrid} always achieves the best accuracy in both datasets, which verifies that our user encoder not only (1) effectively aggregates the embeddings of a user's clicked news articles (i.e., content) by considering their different significance but also (2) leverages mutual complementary information (i.e., collaborative signals), as we claimed in Section~\ref{sec:proposed-user-encoder}.

+We also evaluate the impact of the GNN-enhanced user encoder on the accuracy according to different GNN models.
+For the GNN model, we consider four state-of-the-art GNN models (GCN~\cite{kipf2016semi}, GraphSAGE~\cite{hamilton2017inductive}, GAT~\cite{velivckovic2017graph}, and LightGCN~\cite{he2020lightgcn}).
+We observed that the GNN-enhanced user encoder is effective in improving the accuracy of {\method} regardless of the GNN models (See Appendix~\ref{sec:appendix-gnn}).